 HPSM partners with the San Mateo County Health System and Lucile Packard Children’s Hospital to become the first county in the state to pilot an integrated care model for kids with complex medical conditions in the California Children’s Services program.

-With the passage of the federal Affordable Care Act of 2010 and the support of the State of California, HPSM expands Medi-Cal coverage and benefits to include all individuals with income up to 138% of the federal poverty level – making comprehensive health care available to individuals who previously were uninsured or underinsured.
+With the passage of the federal Affordable Care Act of 2010 and the support of the State of California, HPSM expands Medi-Cal coverage and benefits to include all individuals with income up to 138% of the federal poverty level.
+This allows HPSM to offer comprehensive health care through our Medi-Cal program to individuals who previously were uninsured or underinsured.

 HPSM implements the first of many initiatives for high-risk, chronically ill members to reduce hospitalizations and long-term care stays so they can live and thrive where they most want to be – at home.
 The Community Care Settings Program began by helping members transition from skilled-nursing facilities back to their own homes with appropriate medical care and social supports.
 The HomeAdvantage program provides routine home visits and 24/7 access to an interdisciplinary care team.

 HPSM begins covering "mild to moderate" behavioral health issues.

 As COVID-19 vaccines become available, HPSM helps our highest-risk members get vaccinated.

 HPSM Dental becomes California State's first-ever dental plan for Medi-Cal members that is fully integrated with medical and behavioral health care benefits.

 HPSM locally executes California Advancing and Innovating Medi-Cal (CalAIM).
 This statewide program covers new types of care for the highest-need Medi-Cal members, including Enhanced Care Management (ECM) and Community Supports.
 Two innovative pilot programs that HPSM pioneered for the State of California—Whole Person Care (WPC) and the Health Homes Program (HHP)—became key parts of what CalAIM is modeled on.